-My goals is a perfect score of 300.
+My goal is a perfect score of 300.
 In regards to assessment and selection, what other exercises should I incorporate into my schedule?
 Any recommendations would be greatly appreciated.

 Your running is off-the-chart fast, and your base running per week is spot-on.
 Keep that up, but you may want to consider adding in rucking a few times a week.

-Before you do, make sure you lower back is strong enough to handle rucking.
+Before you do, make sure your lower back is strong enough to handle rucking.

 Add in some lower-back exercises:

-Start with the Lower Back Plan or mix in some weightlifting exercises like deadlifts, hang cleans and push presses for strong back and shoulder muscles to prepare for rucking and log PT.
-Another option, if you lack equipment, is to make a log or "sand baby."
-See the related link (Sand-baby Murph) and workout to help you simulate log PT and weighted running and shuffling.
+Start with the Lower Back Plan or mix in some weightlifting exercises, such as deadlifts, hang cleans and push presses, for strong back and shoulder muscles to prepare for rucking and log PT.
+If you lack equipment, another option is to make a log or "sandbaby."
+See the related link (Sandbaby Murph) and workout to help you simulate log PT and weighted running and shuffling.

-If you have not rucked, you may want to start off with 20-25 pounds in a backpack and build up to 40-50 lbs. over the course of a few months.
+If you have not rucked, you may want to start off with 20-25 pounds in a backpack and build up to 40-50 pounds over a few months.
 The same goes for mileage.
 Ruck 2-3 miles at first and work on your pace.
 You eventually will have to walk really fast or shuffle/jog with a ruck.
 If you can get four miles in 35-40 minutes, you will be in good stead with the front runners in the SFAS class.